udugama/fortherecord/README.md

 run fowllowing command to run excecute the application on dev environment.

 * compile the typescript program.
-* run the compile code.
+* run the compiled code.

 ```yarn compile```
 ```yarn start```